MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 The **Tenant Management** interface enables you to manage these organization-wide settings:

 - **Dimensions:** View metadata for Templates, Assessments, and Action Items that allow you to create custom pivots for filters.
-- **Owners:** Populate a list of people so you can add them as owners of controls.
+- **Owners:** Populate a list of responsible parties that can be associated with actions.
 - **Customer Actions:** Manage the complete list of Actions Items included in Compliance Manager (Preview) and enable/disable Secure Score monitoring for Actions that are integrated with Secure Score.

 Select **Tenant Management** from the upper-right corner of your screen to open the management interface, and use the steps below to manage  **Dimensions**, **Owners**, and **Customer Actions**.